Schinzel/wise-crowd-data-generator/doc/code_standards/code_standards_all.md

 - Data classes - suffix with Dto
 - Objects that are stored in the database - suffix with Dbo
 - Data access classes or objects - suffix with Dao

-## In Code Documentation
-- All classes, interfaces, files and so on start with "The purpose of this [class/interface/...] is to [...]"
-  - This helps create a concise explanation of what a class does
-  - It forces an explanation of why, rather than what
-- One line of code = (roughly) one line of documentation
-- Write comments above the line, not after the line
-- Document so that when you return to the documentation six months from now that you are happy with yourself
-- Documentation outside the code should be to the point and maintainable
-- We use US English